Ada-Developers-Academy/core-unit-3/learning-another-language/vscode-and-style.md

 You can also add dependencies which will only be used during development with `yarn add --dev <dependency>`

-For example adding prettier and eslint libraries.
+For example adding prettier and eslint libraries:

 ```bash
 $ yarn add --dev eslint eslint-config-prettier eslint-config-standard eslint-plugin-import eslint-plugin-node eslint-plugin-prettier eslint-plugin-react prettier